The-Tooth-Business/TheToothFairyDocs/README.md

 #### User Stories

+##### Initial Market Research

 1. As a busy parent I need to organise a Tooth Fairy pick up quickly and easily.
 Being able to login to a portal where all my details are saved saves me a lot of time.

 2. As a parent of an anxious child I need the peace of mind that when I book the Tooth Fairy there will definitely be a pick-up that same night.
 My child would be so disappointed to find the tooth still under her pillow in the morning, so I need to receive confirmation that my booking has been successful.

 3. As the parent in a chaotic family, we have been known to lose the occasional tooth before the tooth fairy can collect it.
 In these cases it is reassuring to know that I can login to my personal portal and cancel a tooth collection.

 4. As a parent of twins my boys do everything together, sometimes even lose teeth.
-I need to be able to update my pick-up order from to one to two or more teeth.
+I need to be able to update my pick-up order from one to two or more teeth.

 5. As a parent that wants only the best for my child I need to be able to rate and review the service I have received from the Tooth Fairy.